OwningCurtX/ThankMeter/README.md

 * Added twitter and facebook functions and database structure.
 * Added comments enable/disable functions.
 * Added Auto-Generated profile description.
 Based on in game information that gathered from the API.
+* Added in game statistics on thank meter signature.